collectiveidea/audited/README.md

 end
 ```

-Whenever a user is updated or destroyed, extra audits are merged into newer ones and destroyed.
+Whenever an object is updated or destroyed, extra audits are combined with newer ones and the old ones are destroyed.

 ```ruby
 user = User.create!(name: "Steve")